jameysharp/corrode/src/Language/Rust/Corrode/C.md

 ```

 Otherwise, the first argument to `interpretExpr` indicates whether the
 expression appears in a context where its result matters.
-In a st
+In a statement
 expression, the result is discarded, so we pass `False`.

 ```haskell